The legendary American director of Mean Streets, Raging Bull, Goodfellas and Hugo talks about his career in film.

 In the full video, available to watch on BAFTA Guru, Scorsese tells Francine Stock how the panic of deadlines can lend his actors an energy that creates 'transcendental moments'.
 He describes his early exposure to foreign cinema that informs his vision, as well as the powerful inspiration that occurs when you 'latch onto a mentor'.
 He dissects the elaborate cinematography and sound design of his classic film work, and talks about his teenage experiences with Goodfellas' Copacobana club.

-You create the atmosphere, and make it as easy as possible for the actor to take their time if they're onto something.
+You create the atmosphere, and make it as easy as possible for the actor to if they're onto something.